The following reflects university safety protocols announced July 26, 2021.

 Events & meetings

-- All participants should screen for COVID-19 symptoms prior to the event.
+- All participants should screen for COVID-19 symptoms no more than two hours prior to the event.
 WashU Med personnel should use the daily symptom screening that is required for entering campus.
 Visitors should use the visitor screening tool.
 Evidence of a successfully passed screening should be given to the activity organizer on site.
 Active temperature monitoring is not necessary.